-Building on top of the modern technology offered by the Elsen nPlatform is what allowed Elsen and Thomson Reuters to create a friendlier user experience — one that’s been recognized for its innovative design alongside consumer applications.
+Building on top of the modern technology offered by the Elsen nPlatform is what allowed Elsen, and us, to create a friendlier user experience — one that’s been recognized for its innovative design alongside consumer applications.

 Initial research involved speaking to a dozen financial firms representing a cross-section of different sizes and types of companies.

 These included both quantitative funds that were already using some sort of systematic or data-driven investment approach, and fundamental investors who use a more traditional means for guiding investments.

 Incorporating the needs, views and feedback of such a wide sample of the investment world helped to drive design decisions and ensure that the end product aligned with the goal of making our data more accessible and usable to the widest range of customers.

 Next, spending time with our team that provides data to institutional investors provided a top-down and bottom-up approach to creating the application and a 360-degree view of the workflows it needed to address.

 The result is a point and click interface that, when combined with Elsen’s custom-developed command language, can serve everyone along the continuum from fundamental managers to those with more experience of quant investing.

 It turns the days (and sometimes weeks) long process of backtesting into something that anyone can accomplish in minutes.